-A LABOR UNION FOR North America's Working Class
+A LABOR UNION for America and Canada's Working Class

 "...government must mandate that employers provide personal protective equipment for all returning workers.
 Employers who make their workers' health and safety priority should receive tax breaks or direct grants to help them purchase the PPE.
 Beyond that, employers should receive funding for the purchase of thermal cameras that can detect increased body temperature without contact, a tool that will have a significant impact in manufacturing and distribution."
 Lynne Fox, International President, Workers United